 Workspaces like the weavers’ collective in Sudaji are empowering women, who would otherwise be unable to work (due to obligations at home, cultural boundaries and traditional gender roles) and enjoy the freedom and status that comes with earning one’s own income.

 But the skilled weavers are an endangered species, as traditional crafts-traditions are facing extinction in the majority of the world.
 They are threatened due to societal and cultural developments, aesthetic challenges, and particularly due to the fact that they cannot keep up with the speed and efficiency of the industrial evolution.

 Together with my partner Putu Shelly from Omunity Bali I am determined to help the weavers from Sudaji in order to ensure that this collective of talented artisans will not be come yet another story of local craftsmanship that didn’t survive the competition from mass-production.

 I hope you will help us support these immensely skilled crafts-women by purchasing one or more of their beautiful sarongs, which besides a traditional sarong can be used as bedspreads, tablecloths or as fabrics for dresses, kimonos, shirts, pillows etc.

 Please visit and follow the Sudaji Weavers’ Instagram account, which is being set up at the moment.
-Soon the it will be filled with beautiful fabrics and sarongs, which can be bought online and shipped to anywhere in the world (through my The Immaterialist on Instagram I will also keep you posted on when new fabrics are uploaded).
-The income from all purchases will go uncut to the weavers; it will ensure their salary and support the refining of the crafts-tradition.
+Soon the it will be filled with beautiful handwoven shawls and sarongs, which can be bought online and shipped to anywhere in the world (through my The Immaterialist on Instagram I will also keep you posted on when new fabrics are uploaded).
+The income from all purchases will go to the weavers; it will ensure their salary and support the refining of the crafts-tradition.